 The first thing you need to do is log in to your blog.
 Go to the homepage at http://blogs.shu.edu.
 In the footer you will find a login box.
 Enter in your PirateNet username and password to continue.

 The WordPress Dashboard is your navigation system.
 There are multiple buttons that you will take you to the different setting and configuration screens.
 Over time you will learn all of them and what they do.
 It may seem like a lot all at once, so we’ll go through the most important buttons one at a time.

 The most commonly used features — adding a post or page, managing comments, editing the current page — are all available from here with a single click.

 Some users may be members of multiple blogs.
 You may be added as an author of someone else’s or you may even have more than one of your own.
 If this is the case, you’ll first want to select which blog to work on.
 If you’re only a member of one blog, then you can skip this step.

 Now it’s time for you to create your first blog entry.
-WordPress has already created a blog posting for you called, “Hello World”.
-We are going to make our own entry called, “Hello SHU!” which will be very similiar, so you can check to see if you did everything correctly.
+WordPress creates a draft blog posting for you called, “Hello World”.
+We are going to make our own entry called, “Hello SHU!” which will be very similar, so you can check to see if you did everything correctly.

 - Hover over “Add New” on the grey Quick Bar and pick “Post.”

 - In the title field (under the Add New Post heading), type “Hello SHU!”